-There is absolutely nothing not to love about salsa.
-It's good for you.
-It makes everything you add it to fresher and more vibrant.
+What's not to love about salsa?!?
+It's good for you, easy to prepare, adds a fresh vibrancy wherever it turns up and easily feeds a crowd.
 Plus there are unlimited variations beyond the classic salsa fresca, with its timeless combination of tomatoes, garlic, onions, cilantro, salt and lime.

 Here are a handful of delicious (and nutritious) takes on salsa from the Boston Organics recipe database.